-PROCUREMENT EXECUTIVE ROUND TABLE (PERT) SYMPOSIUM HAILED AS OVERWHELMING SUCCESS BY MEMBERSHIP
+PROCUREMENT EXECUTIVE ROUND TABLE (PERT) SYMPOSIUM CONTINUES TO BE PROVOCATIVE AND FOCUSED ON SOLUTIONS

 Chicago, IL (PRWEB) October 24, 2016 – The Procurement Executive Round Table (PERT) – a collaboration between The Mpower Group, Corporate United and ISM-Chicago met on Thursday, October 13, 2016 for a day long summit focused on the challenges of creating real value for their stakeholders, not just lower prices.
 “TCO=Destroy Value?
 Going Beyond Cost and Applying Next Practices to Create Value” was the topic for the day and expectedly it generated spirited discussion but almost unanimous agreement by the end of the day.
 PERT is a relaunch of the highly successful Next Practices Xchange – “NPX”.
 Hosted by Jim Townsend at Walgreen’s It was attended by a “Who’s Who” of the Midwest’s top Strategic Sourcing, Procurement and Supply Chain Executives.
 Over 20 senior executives met who represent over 760,000 employees and $172 billion in revenue and the group expanded its membership by 25% from our initial meeting.
 Dalip Raheja, President and CEO and Anne Kohler, EVP and COO of The Mpower Group facilitated the session.
 The group reached the following conclusions fairly rapidly and then moved on to discussing possible solutions